 For media enquiries please contact us on: 0401 117 599

-Power and Water once again was proud to support the Darwin Festival this year as part of our community partnerships program.
+Power and Water is proud to support Darwin Festival again this year as part of our community partnerships program.

 As part of National Science Week, Power and Water is proudly supporting the DesertSMART EcoFair through our community partnerships program.

 With school holidays and lots of visitors in town, water use in Katherine has started to rise.
 Historically when temperatures go up towards the end of the dry season, water use also increases.

 The Garden Tune Up program, delivered in collaboration with the local irrigation industry, is helping Power and Water’s customers make significant water savings.

 Katherine’s daily water use is being kept well under previous years’ average thanks to the great efforts of local residents and businesses.